facebookresearch/loop_tool/README.md

 - `negate`
 - `reciprocal`

-It is straight-forward to add operator support if needed.
+It is straight-forward to add arithmetic support if needed.

+With the constraint-based quasi-linear indexing system, far more complex operations can easily be defined, such as

+- Padding
+- Concatenation
+- Matrix multiplication
+- Convolution (group, strided, dilated)
+- Pooling (max, average)

 ## License